jhwa426/Angular/README.md

 # Node.js Server for Angular Storefront - Crash Course

-This server provides the backend functionality for the Angular frontend, allowing users to perform CRUD (Create, Read, Update, Delete) operations on products.
-The server utilizes Express and interacts with a JSON file to manage product data.
+This server provides the backend functionality for the Angular frontend, allowing users to perform CRUD (create, read, update, and delete) operations on products.
+The server uses Express and interacts with JSON files to manage product data.

 ## Table of Contents